Seeing the Positive Impacts of Policy Research

 “Many of the CIRD research outputs have contributed to China’s policymaking process,” she says, “and I’m thrilled to see how policy research can produce positive social impacts and what we are doing is meaningful.”

-According to Zhong, the Illinois Tech M.P.A. program not only honed her research abilities, it also broadened her vision of public administration and what she could do in her career.
+According to Zhong, the Illinois Tech M.P.P.A. program not only honed her research abilities, it also broadened her vision of public administration and what she could do in her career.
 “I expanded my understanding of research methodology, grasped analytic skills such as problem logic models and strategic planning, and learned how to evaluate the performance of policies with statistical analyses,” she says.
 “Being in Chicago, there are a lot of resources for attending lectures and conferences and networking with professionals.”

 In an internship with a strategic communications consulting firm, Zhong got hands-on experience researching social and political issues and drafting analytical reports.
 A project evaluating the effect of Title IX on sex discrimination and racial equality, she says, “showed me a picture of how policies gradually remolded the structure of society.”